Simple Squared Rectangles

 Squared Rectangles can be studied for their own intrinsic properties, which are interesting, and only partially explored and understood.

+After the discovery of the lowest order SPSS by Duijvestijn in order 21.
+Attention turned to the lowest order squared domino (2:1 SPSR), which was not known at the time.
+This was subsequently found by Duijvestijn (order 22; 272 x 136) shortly after his discovery of the lowest order SPSS.
 Despite extensive computer searches the lowest order simple perfect squared rectangle (SPSR ) of many low integer aspect ratios are still yet to be found.
-The lowest order 2:1 SPSR was found by Duijvestijn shortly after his discovery of the lowest order SPSS.
-A 3:1 simple perfect rectangle has been found by Jasper Skinner in order 26.
+A 3:1 simple perfect rectangle (the lowest order possible) has been found by Jasper Skinner in order 26.

 Only one representative of each tiling is shown, rotations and reflections are not treated as different tilings.
 Squared rectangles are oriented with the longer side horizontal and the element in the top left-hand corner larger than the three remaining corner elements.
 By convention squared rectangles are shown with width greater than height, this is also the most convenient way to display them on computer screens and in browsers.
 A rectangle or square dissection rotated by 90 degrees can be obtained from the dual graph of the planar graph of the original rectangle.